we-mak/w-design/README.md

 At the root directory, do following steps:

 1. Pull the repository and install by `yarn install`
-2. Bootstrap all packages `yarn bootstrap`
+2. Bootstrap all packages `lerna bootstrap`
 3. Build packages `yarn build` before execute run dev
 4. After finished, run `yarn dev:es` and `yarn dev:type` at separate terminal.
 This command will execute watching all packages within lerna parallel mode.
 You can update the packages now.
 5. To add information in the documents, at `docs` directory, run `yarn dev`.
 We are using `next.js` and